palantir/conjure/docs/specification.md

 #### <a name="externalTypeObject"></a>External Type Object

 A type that is not defined within Conjure.
 Usage of external types is not recommended and is intended only to migrate existing APIs to Conjure.

-##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---
 base-type | `string` | MUST be a a primitive data type. external | Map[`string`, `string`] | A map between a language name and its associated fully qualified type.

 A `base-type` is provided as a hint to generators for how to handle this type when no external type reference is provided.
 Note that the serialization format of the `base-type` fallback should match the format of the imported type.
 If the imported type is a non-primitive JSON object, then a `base-type` of any should be used.

 Each generator specifies what key they will consume within the `external` map.